anaptecs/jeaf-generator/docs/uml-modeling-guide/how-tos/how-to-model-object-mappings.md

----
-title: "UML Modeling Guide"
-subtitle: "How to model Object Mappings"
-toc_title: " "
-menubar: how_to_menu

----

 # How to model Object Mappings

 JEAF Generator offers the possibility to free developers from error-prawn and boring job of mapping objects from one into another.
 To do so, a so called object mapping can be defined in the UML model by defining dependencies between attributes using stereotype `«ObjectMapping»`.
 Object mappings distinguish between creating, updating and reading of objects.
 As you will see below behavior of an object mapping can be defined for each of the cases.